0x11DFE/Matomo-Anti-Adblock/README.md

 ## The "dynamic" way

 #### Downside
-- Header are set by the php file in order to replicate and return a valid javascript text So it is unrealiable and not dependent on the server.
+- The server header set to the script is set by the php file in order to replicate and return a valid javascript text So it is unrealiable and not dependent on the server.

 #### Why would you want to use this way?